 Gems & Gemology publishes groundbreaking article on identifying synthetic diamonds.

 GIA opens Robert Mouawad Campus as its global headquarters in Carlsbad, CA.

 Robert M. Shipley (1887-1978) named Person of the Century by JCK magazine.

 GIA, De Beers researchers identify criteria for High Pressure/High Temperature processed diamonds.

-GIA identifies beryllium-diffused sapphires and rubies and chemical vapour deposition (CVD) synthetic diamonds.
+GIA identifies beryllium-diffused sapphires and rubies and chemical vapor deposition (CVD) synthetic diamonds.

-GIA introduces a cut grade for round brilliant diamonds in the D-to-Z colour range.
+GIA introduces a cut grade for round brilliant diamonds in the D-to-Z color range.